virtusize/virtusize.github.io/source/providing-product-measurements/index.rst

 .. note::
-    The unit of measurements is configured on a store by store basis and the default is **centimeters**.
-(We also support millimeters and inches in decimal format) Get in touch with us to configure this for your store.
+    The unit of measurements is configured on a store by store basis and the default is ``centimeters``.
+We also support millimeters and inches in decimal format.
+Get in touch with us to configure this for your store.

 Please refer to :ref:`label-product-types` for details about measurements for each product type.